-Independent Non-Executive Directors' (INED's) fees are a fixed sum of GBP 20,000 annually payable in four equal instalments.
+Independent Non-Executive Directors' (INED's) fees are a fixed sum of GBP 20,000 annually payable in four equal instalments at the end of each quarter.
 There is also a fixed fee for those INEDs who hold additional responsibilities, including chairing a Committee of the Board and / or hold the role of Senior Independent Director, also payable in four equal instalments.
-The final component is based on an amount equal to GBP 750 per hour for time spent at the Board or Committee meeting they attend.
+The final component is based on an amount equal to GBP 2300 per Board or Committee meeting they attend.
 These are paid by a fellow group undertaking and recharged to the Company under a service agreement.
-The costs are allocated equally between SCOR UK and TCMA to reflect the role of the aligned Board and Committee structure.
+The costs are allocated equally between SCOR UK and SMA to reflect the role of the aligned Board and Committee structure.